Smithay/smithay.github.io/content/pages/about.markdown

   to simplify the writing of wayland clients.
 In mostly include general functionalities to factor-out the redundants parts of writing a client, allowing to focus on the particularities of each specific app.
+- [smithay-clipboard](https://github.com/Smithay/smithay-clipboard) is a utility crate
+  to provide access to the wayland clipboard.

 Smithay dependencies: